battyejp/lexfaqbot/README.md

 ./test.sh my-faq-bot us-east-1 "What are your contact details?"
 ./test.sh my-faq-bot us-east-1 "Do you offer delivery?"
 ```

+## 💬 Example Questions

+The chatbot can handle various ways of asking the same question:

+### **Store Hours**
+- "What time does the shop open?"
+- "When are you open?"
+- "What are your hours?"
+- "Are you open now?"
+- "What time do you close?"

+### **Contact Information**
+- "What are your contact details?"
+- "How can I reach you?"
+- "What's your phone number?"
+- "How do I contact support?"

+### **Delivery**
+- "Do you offer delivery?"
+- "Can you deliver to my address?"
+- "Is delivery free?"
+- "How much does shipping cost?"

+### **Payment**
+- "What payment methods do you accept?"
+- "Can I pay with credit card?"
+- "Do you take PayPal?"
+- "What forms of payment?"

+### **Returns**
+- "What is your return policy?"
+- "Can I return items?"
+- "How long do I have to return?"
+- "What's your refund policy?"

+**The AI understands natural language variations and provides consistent answers based on your FAQ content.**

 ### Option 3: API Integration
 Use the bot ID and alias ID from deployment outputs to integrate with: